GM details Ultium EV motor family, enabling more range without bigger batteries

 GM has also developed its software in-house to control these systems and get what Grewe calls “some novel techniques.”
 One of those, he explained, is overmodulation of the systems, with the power level potentially updated every 10 microseconds—and a smart tradeoff between switching loss versus conduction loss.

-In short, it means that there’s the opportunity not just to fine-tune their behavior for very low-load conditions that might be a drain on efficiency for other units, but that they can be even smoother and more nuanced for stability systems or performance situations.
+In short, it means that there’s the opportunity not just to fine-tune their behavior for very low-load conditions that might be a drain on efficiency for other units, but to expand the narrow sweet spot in which the motors can achieve in the vicinity of 97 percent efficiency.
+Plus, they can be even smoother and more nuanced for stability systems or performance situations.

 Grewe added that it’s also the key to a natural-feeling one-pedal drive mode that takes the inertia out but still feels responsive.

 GM Ultium Drive family